 Final Thoughts

 To summarize, halvings occur roughly every four years or once 210,000 blocks are mined.
 Once a halving happens, the rewards for mining a Bitcoin block are slashed in half.
-For example, after the first bitcoin halving, the rewards were 25, and then 12.5, and now 6.25.
+For example, after the first bitcoin halving, the rewards were 25, and then 12.5, then 6.25, and now 3.125.
 This halving event prevents inflation and increases Bitcoin’s price by driving up demand.

 The final Bitcoin halving is expected to happen in 2140 when there will be no more rewards for mining a BTC block.
 Instead, miners will earn rewards by validating transactions.